James Keill: Life

 Born in Edinburgh on 27 March 1673 the son of Sarah Cockburn and Robert Keill, an Edinburgh lawyer.
 He was the younger brother of John Keill, and the nephew of William Cockburn.
 He was educated partly at home, studying under Andrew Massey and (probably) David Gregory at the University of Edinburgh, and partly on the continent, studying under Nicolas Lemery and (probably) Jean Guichard Duverney in Paris, followed by a period at Leyden University.

 He applied himself to anatomy, and, moving to England, acquired a reputation by lecturing on anatomy at Oxford and Cambridge (which conferred on him the degree of MD).
 With the degree, but without belonging to the College of Physicians, he settled in 1703 as a physician at Northampton, where he continued for the rest of his life.
 He was elected a Fellow of the Royal Society in 1712.

-He died unmarried on 16 July 1719 of a cancer of the mouth, and was buried in St Giles's Church, Northampton, where a monument, with a Latin inscription, was erected to his memory by his brother John.
+He died unmarried on 16 July 1719 of mouth cancer, and was buried in St Giles' Church, Northampton, where a monument, with a Latin inscription, was erected to his memory by his brother John.